scotws/SAN/san_handbook.md

 Indirect modes are marked with an `i` that is placed where the bracket would be in traditional notation.
 This way, `LDA ($10,X)` becomes `lda.dxi` and `LDA
 ($10),Y` becomes `lda.diy`.

-We keep the hash symbol (``) for Immediate mode on the 6502 and 65c02 because though it is a special character, at this point it is too deeply ingrained to change without major disruption (e.g. `lda.</emphasis> 33`).
-On the 65816, we can substitute `lda.8` and `lda.16` etc. to distinguish between the different register modes.
+We keep the hash symbol (`#`) for Immediate mode on the 6502 and 65c02 because though it is a special character, at this point it is too deeply ingrained to change without major disruption (e.g. `lda.# 33`).

+On the 65816, we move the hash to the suffix as well with `REP` and `SEP`, even though there are no other instructions in this family.
+Their SAN mnemonics are `rep.#` and `sep.#`.
+This leave the option open to expand these instructions with further modes in the future.
+Also on this MPU, we accept the suffixes `.8` and `.16` for `.#` in immediate mode - for instance, `lda.8` and `lda.16` instead of `lda.#`.
+This way, the assembler can compare what the programmer thinks the register size is with what it really turns out to be, a form of a built-in "assert".

 These and other variants give us the following complete list of modes (for the 65816):